Shopify & E-commerce

 • Cumulative Layout Shift (CLS): Below 0.1 for stable layouts

-Practical optimizations:
+Practical optimisations:

 • Compress images with modern formats such as WebP